 WELCOME TO K-STATE'S E-LEARNING FACULTY MODULES!

-(Note: Please click on the link below to access the video with Dr. April Mason, Provost at Kansas State University.)
+Please click on the link below to access the video with Dr. April Mason, Provost at Kansas State University.

 The “Help” link in the left column gives information on how to post comments to the Faculty Share Area.
 K-State faculty can share their experiences, ideas and techniques for others at K-State to view.
 There is also a General Reference section where you will find additional resources that are useful.
 The wiki can be accessed anytime-anyplace to accommodate busy schedules.
 At the end of the modules, contact information is given for those K-State experts who developed that particular module.
 This wiki will be constantly changing with new modules being developed and others updated, so please visit often and look for newly developed segments.

-NOTE for DCE Grant Awardees: The Stand-Alone Modules are to be used by all faculty members but are required for those faculty members who are awarded course or program development grants from the Division of Continuing Education.
+NOTE for Global Campus Grant Awardees: The Stand-Alone Modules are to be used by all faculty members but are required for those faculty members who are awarded course or program development grants from K-State Global Campus.
 K-State Online (KSOL) will be utilized for these faculty members to complete the required modules including an accompanying short quiz.
 Complete information on the RFP process follows in the section on Stand-Alone Modules.

 BEGINNERS' STUDIO entries focus on those just starting out in online learning.
 These offer supportive and foundational grounding for the building of a rewarding and professional online learning experience.
 To get an overview of e-learning considerations, click on Getting Started Module.